tari-labs/tari-university/src/protocols/intro-to-tor-i2P/MainReport.md

 I2P is an enclosed network that runs within the Internet infrastructure (referred to as the clearnet in this paradigm).
 Unlike VPNs and Tor, which are inherently "outproxy" networks designed for anonymous and private communication with the Internet, I2P is designed as a peer-to-peer network.
 This means it has very little to no communication with the Internet.
-This also means that each node in I2P is not identified with an Internet Protocol (IP) address, but with a cryptographic identifier ([[1]], [[2]]).
-A node in the I2P network can either be a server that hosts a darknet service (similar to a website on the Internet), or a client who accesses the servers and services hosted by other nodes [[6]].
+It also means each node in I2P is not identified with an Internet Protocol (IP) address, but with a cryptographic identifier ([[1]], [[2]]).
+A node in the I2P network can be either a server that hosts a darknet service (similar to a website on the Internet), or a client who accesses the servers and services hosted by other nodes [[6]].
 Tor, on the other hand, works by using a group of volunteer-operated relay servers/nodes that allow people to privately and securely access the Internet.
 This means people can choose to volunteer as a relay node in the network and hence